 Pembrokeshire born and bred, Emma attended Greenhill School, then Pembrokeshire College and is a graduate of University of Wales Swansea.
-She brings a wealth of administrative skills and experience to PLANED having previously worked within the education sector as a PA, Office Manager and Finance Manager.
-Emma is also a trained Clerk to Governors, an 80wpm touch typist and is currently self-funding her studies for an AAT L2 Certificate in Accounting to formalise her financial experience.
+She brings a wealth of administrative skills and experience to PLANED having previously worked within the education sector as PA, Office Manager and Finance Manager.
+Emma is also a trained Clerk to Governors, an 80wpm touch typist/audio typist and has recently achieved a Distinction in her AAT L2 Certificate in Accounting.

-Emma is enthusiastic to be a part of the PLANED team and is enjoying supporting the community projects within Pembrokeshire.
+Emma enjoys being part of the PLANED team and supporting projects within Pembrokeshire.
 Having lived away for a time, she says she has a new appreciation of just how special Pembrokeshire and its local communities are.